Timothy Dalton: Dalton as Bond

 — Steven Jay Rubin writes in The Complete James Bond Movie Encyclopaedia (1995).

 This approach proved to be a double-edged sword.
 Film critics and fans of Fleming's original novels welcomed a more serious interpretation after more than a decade of Moore's approach.
 However, Dalton's films were criticised for their comparative lack of humour.
 Dalton's serious interpretation was not only in portraying the character, but also in performing most of the stunts of the action scenes himself.
 His director, John Glen, commented "Tim is a very convincing James Bond.
 When he has a gun in his hand, you believe he really could kill someone.
 I don't think that was ever the case with Roger Moore."

 Some modern critics have compared Dalton to Daniel Craig.
 In 2006, Gwladys Fouché of The Guardian wrote "while Connery was cool, and Brosnan brilliant, only Dalton could show the dark side of Fleming's fearless agent. ...
 [Bond producers] want Bond to be closer to the original Ian Fleming character.
 They want him to be grittier, darker and less jokey.
 What they really want, it seems, is to have Dalton back."
 Dalton himself has claimed that the Bond films starring Daniel Craig are "believable" in the way he wanted his own Bond films to be:

 I came in under certain circumstances.
 The prevailing wisdom at the time – which I would say I shared – was that the series, whilst very entertaining, had become rather spoof-like.
 It was one-liners and raised eyebrows and it had become, let's say, too lighthearted.
-And the producer, Mr. Broccoli, felt that, and he wanted to try and bring it back to something more like its original roots with those Sean Connery films.
+And the producer, Mr. Broccoli, felt that, and he wanted to try to bring it back to something more like its original roots with those Sean Connery films.
 I had loved them all, and I had loved the books.